 Can Stress Affect Foetal Heart Rate?

-Many studies have indicated that stress and anxiety cause changes in a woman’s heart rate and blood pressure, which in turn affect the heart rate of the foetus.
-A study published in Development and Behavioural Pediatrics in 2003 confirmed that the change in the cardiovascular activity of the woman brought about by stress and emotional reasons could have real-time effects and the baby.
+Studies have indicated that stress and anxiety can lead to changes in a woman’s heart rate and blood pressure, which in turn can affect the heart rate of the foetus.
 There have also been studies which link stress with the low birth weight of the baby and premature birth in babies.
 Stress during pregnancy may also have a lasting effect on the functioning and cognitive development of a baby later in life.

-Many pregnant women are stressed during pregnancy as they are fearful of the unknown.
+Many pregnant women get stressed during pregnancy.
 They are constantly afraid of the progress and the outcome of the pregnancy which accumulates as anxiety and stress.
 Often, these mothers are able to overcome this stress by monitoring their baby’s heart rate and health using foetal dopplers.

-Yes.
-You can buy or rent foetal dopplers for use at home.
+Yes, you can buy or rent foetal dopplers for use at home.
 There are several models available with different features.
-Some of them even allow you to record your baby’s heartbeat.
+Some of them even have the option of recording the baby’s heartbeat.
 However, ensure that the foetal doppler that you are buying or renting is approved by the FDA.
 You may also want to check with your doctor about the best device to purchase or rent.

-Most mothers will agree that listening to an unborn baby’s heartbeat is an exhilarating experience.
-Since it is also an indication of your baby’s health, ensure that you keep your appointments with your doctor and have it recorded regularly.
+Hearing your baby’s heartbeat for the first time can be an exhilarating experience for you.
+A healthy heartbeat is an indication that a baby is developing well.
+Ensure that you keep your appointments with your doctor and monitor your baby’s heartbeat from time to time.
 This can help you catch any anomalies well ahead of time.
 You can also keep a foetal heart rate monitor with you and record it in between your appointments and reach out to your doctor if you notice anything unusual.